binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### What is Filtering:

+&nbsp;

 When some data can pass through (be received) and some is captured by the filter element (thou shalt not pass).
+OWASP has the RSnake donated seminal [XSS cheat sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) which has many tests you can use to check your vulnerability stance to XSS exploitation.
+This is highly recommended.

 ##### What is Sanitisation:

+&nbsp;

 Sanitisation of input data is where the input data whether it is in your white list or not is accepted and transformed into a medium that is no longer dangerous.
 Now it will probably go through validation first.
 The reason you sanitise character signatures (may be more than single characters, character combinations) not in your white list is a defence in depth strategy.
 The white list may change in the future due to a change in business requirements and the developer may forget to revise the sanitisation routines.
 Always think of any security measure as standing on its own when you create it, but standing alongside many other security measures once done.